MySQL High Availability On-Premises: A Geographically Distributed ScenarioMarco Tusa

 - Replication Manager for Percona XtraDB Cluster

-- PMM (not covered here see <link> for detailed information)
+- PMM (not covered here see the PMM documentation for detailed information)

 In the solution above, we have two locations separated by several kilometers.
 On top of them, the load balancer(s)/DNS resolution redirects the incoming traffic to the active site.
 Each site hosts a full application stack, and applications connect to local ProxySQL.